 Each Trust school shall have its own local school committee.
-The LSC composition can vary between schools, but the intention is to have each LSC comprising of no more than 13 members.
-For an LSC with 13 members, the composition is as follows:
+The LSC composition can vary between schools, but the intention is to have each LSC comprising of no more than 12 members.
+For an LSC with 12 members, the composition is as follows:

-- 2 elected parent governors
+- up to 2 elected parent governors

 - 1 staff governor

-- Head Teacher

-- Executive Head Teacher
+- Head Teacher / Head of school

 - 6 co-opted governor

 - up to 2 board appointed governors (appointed for the skills they can bring contribute to the effective governance and success of the academy)